-- Intrusion Over Frequently Flooded Areas Allowed.
+- 1. Intrusion Over Frequently Flooded Areas Allowed.
 Any structure may intrude over frequently flooded areas if: - a.
-The intrusion is located at least one foot above existing gradethe BFE, and does not alter the configuration of the frequently flooded area; - b.
+The intrusion is located at least one foot above the BFE and does not alter the configuration of the frequently flooded area; - b.
 The intrusion is at an elevation and orientation which maintains the existing vegetation of the frequently flooded area in a healthy condition.
 Solar access to vegetation must be maintained at least 50 percent of daylight hours during the normal growing season; and - c.
-The intrusion does not encroach into the regulated floodway except in compliance with subsection C.5B.5 of this section. - Development not meeting the requirements of this subsection \subseteq 1 may be allowed pursuant to LUC 20.25H.055 and only in accordance with the requirements set forth in the remainder of this section \subseteq 8. - 2.
+The intrusion does not encroach into the regulated floodway except in compliance with subsection B.5 of this section.
+Development not meeting the requirements of this subsection B.1 may be allowed pursuant to LUC 20.25H.055 and only in accordance with the requirements set forth in the remainder of this section B. - 2.
 Elevation Certificate Following Construction.
 Following construction of a structure within a frequently flooded area, where the base flood elevation is provided, the applicant shall obtain an elevation certificate.
 The elevation certificate shall be completed by a surveyor licensed in the state of Washington and shall be submitted to City of Bellevue, Utilities Department.
-The Director shall obtain and transmit to the Director of the Utilities Department the elevation in relation to North American City of Bellevue vertical datum (NAVD 88) of the lowest floor, including basement, and attendant utilities of a new or substantially improved structure permitted by this part.
+The Director shall obtain and transmit to the Director of the Utilities Department the elevation in relation to North American vertical datum (NAVD 88) of the lowest floor, including basement, and attendant utilities of a new or substantially improved structure permitted by this part.
 All records shall be maintained for public inspection in accordance with 44 C.F.R.
-60.3(b)(5)(iii). and the City of Bellevue record retention policy.
+60.3(b)(5)(iii). - 3.
+Construction Materials and Methods. - a.
+Site Design.
+All structures, utilities, and other improvements shall be located on the buildable portion of the site out of the frequently flooded area unless there is no buildable site out of the frequently flooded area.
+For sites with no buildable area out of the frequently flooded area, structures, utilities, and other improvements shall be placed on the highest land on the site, outside of the floodway, oriented parallel to flow rather than perpendicular, and sited as far from the stream and other critical areas as possible.
+If the Director detects any evidence of active hyporheic exchange on a site, the development shall be located to minimize disruption of such exchange.